Heavy rain, flash freeze this weekend; flood watch, winter weather advisory in effect

-(WHDH) — Heavy rain is expected to move through Massachusetts Friday and persist into Saturday morning before a flash freeze triggered by falling temperatures creates slick conditions on the roadways.
+(WHDH) — Heavy rain moved through Massachusetts Friday afternoon and evening, and continued through early Saturday morning.
+A flash freeze is expected on Saturday afternoon, caused by a drastic decrease in temperatures throughout the state.

-A flood watch has been issued for all of southern New England for Friday and Saturday.
-A winter weather advisory is in effect from 11 a.m. to 7 p.m. on Saturday.

-The heaviest of the rain is expected Friday night through Saturday morning.
-Due to mild temperatures that are expected to climb into the 50s and 60s on Friday, the storm will not bring any threat for snow.
+MassDOT has already warned drivers about the slick road conditions expected Saturday.

 “Arctic air comes charging back in on Saturday.
 As part of this storm, a flash freeze is a concern,” Meteorologist Chris Lambert said.